AhmedNassar7/AhmedNassar7.github.io/README.md

 - `Profile Image` – Personal image displayed on the homepage.
 - `Typing Effect` – Dynamic typing string effect displaying.
-- `Social Media Links` – Links to LinkedIn, GitHub, and other social profiles.
+- `Social Media Links` – Links to LinkedIn, GitHub, and other social profiles, with a **magnetic hover** pull toward the cursor.
+- `Rotatable 3D Cube` – A small **Rubik's Cube** (Three.js / react-three-fiber) next to the profile photo — drag to spin freely, auto-rotates on its own while scrolled into view.
+Lazy-loaded and skipped entirely under `prefers-reduced-motion`.
 - `Scroll Arrow` – A downward arrow to help users navigate to the next section.

 ### 5. GitHub Stats Section 📈